abullus/NetworkCurvature/README.md

 | Astrophysics | 18 772 | 198 110 | Unweighted |
 | bio-WormNet-v3 | 16 347 | 762 822 | Weighted |
 | cond-mad-2003 |30 460 | 120 029 | Weighted |

+The scripts included will produce `csv` files with statistics for all the nodes or edges in the graphs.

 ## Multi-Threading